-Learn the key differences between SP-initiated SSO and IdP-initiated authentication, as well as the security vulnerabilities inherent to IdP authentication.
+Learn the key differences between SP-initiated SSO and IdP-initiated authentication.

-In this article, we'll outline how authentication works when initiated from the Service Provider (SP) and from the Identity Provider (IdP), as well as what the security implications are of using IdP-initiated logins.
+In this article, we'll outline how authentication works when initiated from the Service Provider (SP) and from the Identity Provider (IdP).
 We’ll use the terms SP-initiated SSO and SP-initiated authentication interchangeably.

 When do SaaS companies use SP-initiated authentication?

 In the context of a SaaS application, SP-initiated authentication happens when the application exposes a login button for users to gain access to the software product.
 In this case, the SaaS application is the Service Provider and the application makes the authentication request to the Identity Provider via the Internet browser.

 SP-initiated SSO is commonly used by consumer-facing apps where individual users can login to the application themselves to gain access.
 In fact, it’s the most common form of SSO that new WorkOS customers start with when they are becoming Enterprise Ready because most enterprise customers require it.